How to Negotiate a Raise in 2026 When Budgets Are Flat

 2. Document your impact.
 List every measurable achievement from the past 12 months.
 Revenue generated, costs saved, projects shipped, clients won.
 Numbers are non-negotiable (literally).

 3. Time it right.
-The best time to negotiate is right after a big win, during performance reviews, or when you get a competing offer.
-Never negotiate during layoffs or budget freezes.
+Strong moments include right after a measurable win, during performance reviews, or when you have a credible competing offer.
+Use extra care during layoffs or budget freezes.

 4. Negotiate total comp, not just base.
-If base salary is truly frozen, ask for: signing bonus, extra equity/RSUs, remote work flexibility, professional development budget, extra PTO, or a guaranteed review in 6 months.
+If base salary is truly frozen, consider asking about a signing bonus, extra equity/RSUs, remote work flexibility, professional development budget, extra PTO, or a scheduled compensation review.

 5. Practice the conversation.
 Use our Negotiation Coach to get AI-generated scripts, objection handlers, and talking points customized for your situation.